vendasta/marketplace-documentation/docs/Guides/provisioning_workflow.md

 **actions:** _`provision`, `de-provision`, `provisioned-trial`, `change-edition`_

 <!-- theme: info -->
->Note that Add-ons only have the _provisioned & de-provisioned_ actions, as they are not compatible with Editons or Trials.
+>Note that Add-ons only have the _provisioned & de-provisioned_ actions, as they are not compatible with Editions or Trials.

-### Initial Testing
+### Development Testing

 **Mock Webhooks**

 Once a value has been entered in the _Integration-->Integration Settings-->Purchase URLs_ a testing tab will appear on the far right for sending mock purchase data to your purchase urls.
 However, **if you require order form data to provision your sku, and mock data doesn't suffice** you should test the activations from Partner Center.
 Activation methods are covered below.

+### Manual Functional Testing - required

+**Step 1) Publish Product to your Partner Center**

+[Publish](https://developers.vendasta.com/vendor/112210c5ddd88-configuring-your-products-and-services#publishing) your product from the Vendor Center Products page. **After Publishing, you're product is still private to you.** Making your product visible in the Vendasta Marketplace is controlled by Vendasta, and referred to as 'Distribution'.
+You won't see your product in Partner Center to activate unless it is published.

-**Step 1) Create Test Accounts**
+**Step 2) Create Test Accounts**

 Products are activated on Accounts, so you must create test Account(s) before you can test product activation.
-You can [create](https://support.vendasta.com/hc/en-us/articles/4406959813911) as many Accounts as you want to test with in Partner Center.
+You can [create](https://support.vendasta.com/hc/en-us/articles/4406959813911) as many Accounts as you want to test within Partner Center.

 <!-- theme: info -->
-> If you are actively using the platform to sell to your own customers you may want to create a clear naming convention for test accounts.
-If your circumstances require it, we can provide access to our demo enviornment, but it is less complex to create a product per development enviornment that you utilize.
+> If you are actively using the platform to sell to your own customers you will want to create a clear naming convention for test accounts.
+For development it recommended that you create a product per development environment your team deploys to.

-**Step 2) Test Activation**
+**Step 3) Test Activation**

 Activate and deactivate your own offerings as much as you desire.
 The quick start for this is below - for more detailed information see the [help center](https://support.vendasta.com/hc/en-us/articles/4406958134807).